CrocoFactory/sensei/docs/learn/user_guide/preparers_finalizers.md

 The example was shown in [Algorithm](#algorithm_2)

 !!! tip
-    If some Router/Routed Model level finalizer should be excluded for some route, you can use `skil_finalizer=True` in route
+    If some Router/Routed Model level finalizer should be excluded for some routes, you can use `skil_finalizer=True` in the route:

     ```python